ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 3. Administrator
     1. Manage overall systems: user management and system settings
 4. All users
-    1. Register and login to the system
+    1. Register and log in to the system
     2. View and update personal information
     3. Access the system on any device